 Top tips to help your child stop bed wetting

 Encouragement is key.
-Firstly encourage your child to empty their bladder before they get in to bed.
-Whenever your child doesn’t wet the bed encourage them by saying they are improving, they are growing up and that they are very good.
+Firstly, encourage your child to empty their bladder before they get into bed.
+Whenever your child doesn’t wet the bed, encourage them by saying they are improving, that they are growing up, and that they are very good.
 Building up their confidence is an important step to combatting the problem.

-At night wake them up after 3 or 4 hours of sleep so they can go to the toilet and again early in the morning.
-Restrict excessive drink intake after 7pm.
+At night, wake them up after 3 or 4 hours of sleep so that they can go to the toilet, and again early in the morning.
+Restrict excessive drink intake after 7 p.m.

-Counselling forms the main part of the treatment, as it’s essential that your child is assured that many other children also wet the bed but it’s only temporary.
+Counselling forms the main part of the treatment, as it’s essential that your child is assured that many other children also wet the bed.
+It’s also good to let them know that it’s only temporary.
 Anxiety and feelings of guilt around the problem can make bed wetting worse.

-A simple measure you can take is to ensure that your child’s bed has a waterproof mattress cover or pad and pillow protectors.
-Find more about bedding options here.
+A simple measure you can take is to ensure that your child’s bed has a waterproof mattress cover or pad, and pillow protectors.
+Have a look at our waterproof products here.

 It’s also a good idea to check whether your child is suffering from constipation, as this puts further pressure on the bladder.
 Bladder instability can cause night and day time accidents.
 If you do notice that your child isn’t having a daily bowel movement, increase their fluid and fibre intake.
 Apple juice, fruits, vegetables and whole grains greatly lower the risk of constipation.